kaweeo/kaweeo/README.md

-- 👋 Hi, I’m Kalin Krumov!
+- 👋 Hi, I’m Kalin!
-- 👀 An aspiring technologist deeply fascinated by the intersection of software development and finance with a background in trading solutions.
+- An aspiring technologist deeply fascinated by the intersection of software development and finance with a background in trading solutions.
+- 👀 Looking for collaborations!
 - 📫 Reach me @ kaweeo@gmail.com

 <!---